 In May, trade increased

-According to Statistics Estonia, in May 2018, the exports of goods increased by 7% and imports by 11% compared to May 2017.
-The growth in trade in May of this year was broad-based, with increased exports and imports in mineral products.
+According to Statistics Estonia, in May 2019, compared to May 2018, the exports of goods increased by 8% and imports by 3%.
+The growth in exports of Estonian goods was significantly influenced by increased sales of prefabricated wood buildings.

-In May 2018, exports from Estonia amounted to 1.2 billion euros and imports to Estonia to 1.4 billion euros at current prices.
-The trade deficit was 215 million euros (in May 2017, it was 153 million euros).
+In May, exports from Estonia amounted to 1.3 billion euros and imports to Estonia to 1.4 billion euros at current prices.
+The trade deficit was 105 million euros, which was 62 million euros less than in the same period last year.

-The share of goods of Estonian origin in total exports was 71% in May 2018.
-The exports of goods of Estonian origin increased by 7% and re-exports by 9%.
-Increased exports in the commodity sections of mineral products (shale oil, fuel additives) and wood and articles of wood (sawn timber, wooden doors, glue-laminated boards) contributed to the increase in the exports of goods of Estonian origin.
+The share of goods of Estonian origin in total exports was 74% in May.
+The exports of goods of Estonian origin grew by 9% and re-exports by 7%, year-on-year.
+In the exports of goods of Estonian origin, the biggest growth was in the exports of miscellaneous manufactured articles.

 |Month||Exports, million euros||Imports, million euros||Balance, million euros|